An Improved Bipartition Cover Bound for the Multispecies Coalescent Model

 We start with a brief discussion of the \textit{multispecies coalescent (MSC) model}, which is the probabilistic model underlying all the theoretical guarantees of ASTRAL and many other phylogenetic inference algorithms.
 The MSC model describes how gene tree topologies are generated from a given species tree \citep{yang2003bayes,rannala2020msc}.
 It is in a sense the simplest model that can explain the phenomenon of \textit{incomplete lineage sorting (ILS)}, the observation that the most common gene tree topology can differ from the species tree topology.
 This phenomenon makes species tree inference difficult: the intuitive ``majority vote'' estimator is not consistent.
-Figure \ref{fig:msc_model} gives an example of the MSC and illustrates how gene tree topologies can differ from the species tree.

 The MSC model is essentially just a constrained version of Kingman's coalescent: going backwards in time along each branch of the species tree, we assume the surviving gene lineages coalesce according to Kingman's coalescent.
 Namely, each pair of lineages coalesce at rate one.
-More concretely, let:
+Figure~\ref{fig:msc_model} gives an example of the MSC and illustrates how gene tree topologies can differ from the species tree.
+More concretely, let

 be the probability that $i$ lineages coalesce into exactly $j$ lineages in time $T$ under Kingman's coalescent.
 Here $a_{(k)} = a(a+1) \cdot ... \cdot (a+k-1)$ and $a_{[k]} = a(a-1)\cdot ... \cdot (a-k+1)$ denote the rising and falling factorial respectively, and the time $T$ is measured in coalescent units.
 The function $g_{ij}(T)$ is the basis of the original bound in \citet{uricchio2016_bipartition_cover} and all the new bounds we develop.
 In the setting of the MSC model, $T$ represents the length of a given branch of the species tree, and $g_{ij}$ describes the distribution of the number of lineages that remain uncoalesced at the end of that branch.